sethcmorrow/xtalk-ide/Documentation/guides/LiveCode Data Grid.md

         DeleteIndex theIndex
       end if
     end mouseUp

 ####Don't try to draw a Data Grid on a card that Is not open

 When a Data Grid renders, it dynamically creates fields and accesses certain properties.
-Some of these properties can not be properly reported by the LiveCode engine unless the field is on an open card.
+Some of these properties can not be properly reported by the OpenXTalk engine unless the field is on an open card.

 ####Do not lock messages when accessing data grid properties.